Telecommunications in the Republic of Ireland: Regulation

+ComReg is the National Regulator for electronic communications in Ireland, covering the telecommunications networks and services, and spectrum.
+ComReg has 1.775 million fixed broadband subscriber lines and 10.92 million mobile subscriptions (including mobile broadband and machine-to-machine subscriptions) in Q1 2026.
+The three major mobile phone companies are Eir, Three Ireland and Vodafone Ireland.

 Eir remains the largest telecommunications company in Ireland, offering fixed, mobile, and broadband services.
 As Bord Telecom Éireann, the company was state owned until 1999, when it was floated on the Irish and New York Stock Exchanges.

 Infrastructure

 Ireland's telecommunications network is a modern digital system connected by an extensive national fibre optic network with multiple high-capacity fibre optic links to the UK, Continental Europe, North America and with dedicated capacity on routes to Asia and other parts of the globe.

 There is an open and competitive telecommunications market regulated by ComReg.
 However, the fixed-line market is still dominated by the incumbent operator Eir.